bg-write/koopa-vgm/content/case-study.md

 - Kentucky Route Zero
 - Cyberpunk 2077

-Obviously, my book will explore VGM beyond these 20 games (no, I have not forgotten about Pac-Man, Journey, or literally any Persona game, you sickos), but I consider these titles essentials.
+Obviously, my book will explore VGM beyond these 20 games (no, I have not forgotten about Pac-Man, Journey, or any Persona game, you sickos), but I consider these titles essential.

-So, in a sense, my playlist was halfway done, even if I wasn't sure yet how popular or available these titles would be on Spotify or YouTube ...
-I doubt the Pong sound effect would be on most people's playlists ... or what specific track from each game should be included in the final dataset, since I want to try (key word *try*) to keep the final list to one song per game.
+So, in a sense, my playlist was halfway done, even if I wasn't sure yet how popular or available these titles would be on Spotify or YouTube (I doubt the Pong sound effect would be on most Spotify users' playlists) or what specific track from each game should be included in the final dataset, since I want to try (key word *try*) to keep the final list to one song per game.

-However, even at this stage, I knew I would have to dump Tony Hawk's Pro Skater, Grand Theft Auto, and Guitar Hero, due to their emphasis on licensed music.
+However, even at this stage, I knew I had to dump Tony Hawk's Pro Skater, Grand Theft Auto, and Guitar Hero, due to their emphasis on licensed music.
 So goodbye for now.

-Cyberpunk 2077 blurs this line, but I kept it in due to all its original music being written *for* the game and which you can listen to in-game.
+Cyberpunk 2077 blurs this line a little, but I kept it due to all its original music being written *for* the game and which you can listen to in-game.
 Cyberpunk 2077 also has a LOT of tracks that do well on streaming, but still, I stuck to just one song for this game.

-This initial track selection was definitely more art than science.
+It's worth saying the quiet part out-loud: This initial track selection was definitely more art than science.

-With all this talk about curation, I still knew we'd miss a lot of beloved indie games and region-specific releases that aren't widely available on streaming platforms.
-I have an American-white-dude-rock-critic bias and I'm interested in a classic rock VGM canon, which means that a lot of what you'd expect to be on here...will probably be here.
+With all this talk about curation, I also still knew that I'd miss a lot of beloved indie games and region-specific releases that aren't widely available on streaming platforms.
+I have an American-white-dude-rock-critic bias and I'm interested in a classic rock-like VGM canon, which means that a lot of what you'd expect to be on here...will probably be here.

 Again, more art than science.

-Now it was time to find the second half of this playlist, this half more represented by current user activity and trends, and which could potentially be a bizarre grab-bag of tunes.
+Now it was time to find the second half of this playlist.
+This half would be more represented by current user activity and trends, and which could potentially be a bizarre grab-bag of tunes.

 Cool beans.